stevevillardi/Logic.Monitor/README.md

 Disconnect-LMAccount
 ```

-To cache credentials for multiple account you can use the command New-LMCachedAccount, once a credential has been cached you can reference it when connecting to an lm portal using the -UserCachedCredentials switch in Connect-LMAccount.
+To cache credentials for multiple portals you can use the command New-LMCachedAccount, once a credential has been cached you can reference it when connecting to an lm portal using the -UserCachedCredentials switch in Connect-LMAccount.

 ```powershell
 New-LMCachedAccount -AccessId "lm_access_id" -AccessKey "lm_access_key" -AccountName "lm_portal_prefix_name"